Dara Ó Briain: Television career

-In 2013, Ó Briain joined Jack Dee, Chelsee Healey, Greg James, Melanie C and Philips Idowu in Through Hell and High Water, a Comic Relief challenge which involved British celebrities canoeing the most difficult rapids of the Zambezi River.
+In 2013, Ó Briain joined Jack Dee, Chelsee Healey, Greg James, Melanie C and Philips Idowu in Through Hell and High Water, a Comic Relief challenge which involved celebrities canoeing the most difficult rapids of the Zambezi River.
 They raised over £1 million for the charity.

 Dara and Ed's Great Big Adventure, a 2015 three-part fly-on-the-wall television series, followed Ó Briain and Ed Byrne on their journey by car down the Pan-American Highway.

 In June 2015, Dara Ó Briain Meets Stephen Hawking, in which Ó Briain travels to Cambridge for a series of interviews with theoretical physicist Stephen Hawking, aired on BBC One.

 From January to March 2016, Ó Briain presented Tomorrow's Food, a three-episode series alongside Angela Hartnett, Chris Bavin and Dr Shini Somara.
 The BBC One show looked at the technologies and produce in farms, supermarkets, kitchens and restaurants around the world.

+In 2016, Ó Briain began hosting a panel show about video games called Dara O Briain's Go 8 Bit.

 Ó Briain presented the 2016 reboot of Robot Wars starting on 24 July, as well as the subsequent two series in 2017.

 He hosted a revival of the classic quiz show Blockbusters, which began airing on Comedy Central on 21 March 2019 until 5 December 2019.